stcarrez/swagger-ada/README.md

 ### Initialization

-The HTTP/REST support is provided by [Ada Util](https://github.com/stcarrez/ada-util) and encapsulated by [Swagger Ada](https://github.com/stcarrez/swagger-ada).
+The HTTP/REST support is provided by [Ada Util](https://github.com/stcarrez/ada-util) and encapsulated by [OpenAPI Ada](https://github.com/stcarrez/swagger-ada).
 If you want to use Curl, you should initialize with the following:

 ```